MaterializeInc/materialize/doc/user/content/get-started.md

     CREATE SOURCE auction_house
         FROM LOAD GENERATOR AUCTION
         FOR ALL TABLES
-        WITH (SIZE '3xsmall');
+        WITH (SIZE = '3xsmall');
     ```

     The `CREATE SOURCE` statement is a definition of where to find and how to connect to a data source.
 Submitting the statement will prompt Materialize to start ingesting data into durable storage.

-1. The `auction_house` source will be automatically demuxed into multiple subsources, each representing a different data stream populated by the load generator:
+1. The `auction_house` source will be automatically demuxed into multiple subsources, each representing a different underlying table populated by the load generator:

     ```nofmt
          name      |      type      |  size